DavidBarcenas/react-gif-expert/README.md

 # GiftExpert

-This is an application that uses the most popular API of the moment ([Giphy](https://giphy.com/explore/expert)) to search for gifs
+This is an application that uses the most popular API of the moment ([Giphy](https://giphy.com/explore/expert)) to search for gifs.

 ## Preview